Middle Level Education

 - Alignment with standards determined by the Association for Middle Level Education, which ensures the program is kept up-to-date with regard to current research and new teachers' needs.

-- Superior performance by ISU graduates on state certification tests.
+- Superior performance by ISU graduates on state licensure tests.

 - A high degree of professional readiness and satisfaction, as reported by our graduates and their supervisors.

 - There is an option to add bilingual and/or ESL endorsements to this program.